Angel-Source-Labs/laravel-spatial/README.md

 php artisan make:migration create_places_table
 ```

 Then edit the migration you just created by adding at least one spatial data field.

-For Laravel versions prior to 5.5, you can use the Blueprint provided by this package (Grimzy\LaravelMysqlSpatial\Schema\Blueprint):
+**TODO: examples for postgis with SRID and geometry vs geography**

 ```php
 use Illuminate\Database\Migrations\Migration;